 Hold the skin taut and shave skin in the direction of hair growth.
 Begin at sideburns, work downwards over cheeks, and down over chin.
-Work upward on neck under chin.
+Work upward on the neck under the chin.
 Use short, firm strokes.

 Rinse razor often during the procedure.

 Apply shaving lotion, if desired.

 Clean and replace equipment.

 An individual’s appearance makes a statement about how they feel about him/herself.
 Encourage the client to care for his/her hair so that they can present a neat and attractive appearance.